 If your claim cannot be either approved or denied by the VA, it means your application to receive benefits has been deferred.

-A deferred claim typically means that the VA needs more information in order to make an informed decision regarding your disability status.
+A deferred claim typically means that the VA needs more information to make an informed decision regarding your disability status.
 If the VA is missing evidence or documentation that may influence how they rate your disability status, they may defer your claim and put the decision-making process on hold.
 The VA will notify you if your claim has been deferred – make sure to check the status of your claim while waiting for a decision to see if the VA needs you to take any actions before they can move forward.

-If your claim gets deferred, you will have to wait longer before you receive your disability rating.
+If your claim gets deferred, you will have to wait longer to receive your disability rating.
 The VA may need you to submit military medical records, personnel records, information from your personal doctor, or other documentation before your claim can move out of deferral status.
 If your claim is currently on hold, the VA will let you know what you need to do to get the decision-making process back on track.

 You can also take steps to increase your disability rating by filing an appeal or by requesting a reevaluation from the VA.
 The VA may increase your disability rating if you suffer from a condition with symptoms that tend to worsen over time.
-Degenerative diseases like Parkinson’s disease and certain types of cancer often progress as time passes, meaning that you may be receiving fewer benefits than you deserve as your symptoms worsen.
+Degenerative diseases like Parkinson’s disease and certain types of cancer often progress as time passes, which means that you may be receiving fewer benefits than you deserve as your symptoms worsen.
 If you have had the same disability rating for years, but your condition has gotten worse, seek a reevaluation from the VA.

 Sources: